datastax/astrapy/README.md

 uv sync --dev --active
 ```

-Then, with the desired virtual env active, you will simply run e.g. `pytest [...]`.
+Then, with the desired virtual env active, you will simply run e.g. `uv run pytest [...]`.

+Most make targets will also support running in the named virtual env:
+assuming you activated a certain virtual env, you can run e.g.: `make format VENV=true`.

 #### Adding/changing dependencies